rust-lang/book/second-edition/nostarch/chapter01.md

 <!--Below -- I`m not sure this is the place for this conversation, it seems too
 deep into the weeds for the "getting started" chapter.
-I know we discussed Nightly Rust as an appendix previosuly, but honestly I think this is more suited somewhere online, perhaps in the extended docs.
+I know we discussed Nightly Rust as an appendix previously, but honestly I think this is more suited somewhere online, perhaps in the extended docs.
 I like the idea of finishing the chapter here, on this practical note, and I think at this point readers will want to get stuck in anyway and may skip this and never come back